section-engineering-education/engineering-education/content/articles/how-to-implement-zero-shot-classification-using-python/index.md

 ### Zero-shot classification
 Zero-shot classification is a technique that allows us to associate an appropriate label with a piece of text.
 This association is irrespective of the text domain and the aspect.
 For example, it can be a  topic, emotion, or event described by the label.
 To perform zero-shot classification, we need a zero-shot model.

-A zero-shot model allows us to classify data that had not been previously used to build the model.
-In simple terms, it is the use of a model built by other people, against your data.
+A zero-shot model allows us to classify data that has not been previously used to build the model.
+In simple terms, it uses a model built by other people, against your data.
 Hugging Face allows us to leverage this pre-trained model to perform classification using a few lines of code.

 ### How to leverage the Hugging Face API to perform classification
 Let's begin by installing the main dependency, Transformers.